Warsaw Uprising: Food shortages

 As the Uprising was supposed to be relieved by the Soviets in a matter of days, the Polish underground did not predict food shortages would be a problem.
 However, as the fighting dragged on, the inhabitants of the city faced hunger and starvation.
 A major break-through took place on 6 August, when Polish units recaptured the Haberbusch i Schiele brewery complex at Ceglana Street.
-From that time on the citizens of Warsaw lived mostly on barley from the brewery's warehouses.
-Every day up to several thousand people organized into cargo teams reported to the brewery for bags of barley and then distributed them in the city centre.
+From that time on, the citizens of Warsaw lived mostly on barley from the brewery's warehouses.
+Every day, up to several thousand people organized into cargo teams reported to the brewery for bags of barley and then distributed them in the city centre.
 The barley was then ground in coffee grinders and boiled with water to form a so-called spit-soup (pluj-zupa).
 The "Sowiński" Battalion managed to hold the brewery until the end of the fighting.

 Another serious problem for civilians and soldiers alike was a shortage of water.
-By mid-August most of the water conduits were either out of order or filled with corpses.
+By mid-August, most of the water conduits were either out of order or filled with corpses.
 In addition, the main water pumping station remained in German hands.
 To prevent the spread of epidemics and provide the people with water, the authorities ordered all janitors to supervise the construction of water wells in the backyards of every house.
-On 21 September the Germans blew up the remaining pumping stations at Koszykowa Street and after that the public wells were the only source of potable water in the besieged city.
+On 21 September, the Germans blew up the remaining pumping stations at Koszykowa Street and after that, the public wells were the only source of potable water in the besieged city.
 By the end of September, the city centre had more than 90 functioning wells.

 Polish media

 Before the Uprising the Bureau of Information and Propaganda of the Home Army had set up a group of war correspondents.
 Headed by Antoni Bohdziewicz, the group made three newsreels and over 30,000 meters of film tape documenting the struggles.
 The first newsreel was shown to the public on 13 August in the Palladium cinema at Złota Street.
-In addition to films, dozens of newspapers appeared from the very first days of the uprising.
+In addition to films, dozens of newspapers appeared from the first days of the uprising.
 Several previously underground newspapers started to be distributed openly.
 The two main daily newspapers were the government-run Rzeczpospolita Polska and military Biuletyn Informacyjny.
 There were also several dozen newspapers, magazines, bulletins and weeklies published routinely by various organizations and military units.

 The Błyskawica long-range radio transmitter, assembled on 7 August in the city centre, was run by the military, but was also used by the recreated Polish Radio from 9 August.
 It was on the air three or four times a day, broadcasting news programmes and appeals for help in Polish, English, German and French, as well as reports from the government, patriotic poems and music.
 It was the only such radio station in German-held Europe.
 Among the speakers appearing on the resistance radio were Jan Nowak-Jeziorański, Zbigniew Świętochowski, Stefan Sojecki, Jeremi Przybora, and John Ward, a war correspondent for The Times of London.